wojciechmarek/star-wars-graphql/README.md

 This simple Star Wars API GraphQL wrapper with cache.

 ## Purpose
 This application was created as a "home recruitment task" to the Polish company based in Cracow - [Dev and Deliver](https://www.gowork.pl/opinie_czytaj,21584258).

-Feedback: we don't want you!
+- Feedback from the company: `we don't want you!`
+- My feedback after recruitment process: `don't waste your time to the recruitment process!`

 ## Used technologies